 What are students learning in your class?
 Are they meeting your learning outcomes?
 You simply cannot answer these questions without assessment of some kind.

 As educators, we measure student learning through many means, including assignments, quizzes, and tests.
 These assessments can be formal or informal, graded or ungraded.
 But assessment is not simply about awarding points and assigning grades.
 Learning is a process, not a product, and that process takes place during activities such as recall and practice.
-Assessing skills in varied ways helps you adjust your teaching throughout your course to support student learning
+Assessing skills in varied ways helps you adjust your teaching throughout your course to support student learning.

 Background